Theory of Operation

 PWM Phase Counter

 The IP maintains a single phase counter that is shared by all outputs.
-As we discuss in the next section, each channel has a comparator which compares these values to the current duty cycle and phase value and generates the appropriate pulse.
-Since all phase or duty cycle related quantities are represented as 16-bit fixed point fractions-regardless of whether they are calculated by the PWM IP or determined by firmware-the phase counter is also a 16-bit quantity.
+As we discuss in the next section, each channel has a comparator which compares this value to the current duty cycle and phase value and generates the appropriate pulse.
+Since all phase or duty cycle related quantities are represented as 16-bit fixed point fractions - regardless of whether they are calculated by the PWM IP or determined by firmware - the phase counter is also a 16-bit quantity.

 Each PWM pulse cycle is divided into CFG.CLK_DIV